ElijahCirioli/jflap/README.md

 Elijah's comments:
 --------------------------------------------------------------------
 I've made some small changes to add features I wanted to see.
 I probably won't do much more.
+The license says I need to provide a way for you to contact me.
+You can do that [here.](https://elijahcirioli.com/contact/)

     - Added a force-directed layout algorithm for graphs that uses a simple physics simulation.
     - Fixed a small bug in Layout.shiftOntoScreen() which was causing unwanted scrollbars.